Role of Future SNIa Data from Rubin LSST in Reinvestigating Cosmological Models: MCMC Constraints and Results

 Figure \ref{fig:pcb_lcb_cpl} is similar to Figure \ref{fig:pcb_lcb_lcdm} but with the CPL dark energy model.
 We find that except for the dark energy characteristic parameters of the CPL model ($w_0$ and $w_a$) the remaining 6-parameter space exhibits no significant variation with the LCB dataset in comparison to PCB.
 When compared with baseline $\Lambda$CDM for the same datasets, it hints towards the higher sensitivity of LCB data towards EoS parameters than $\Omega_c h^2$ and that the inclusion of the simulated LSST slightly favours a variable EoS for dark energy.
 However, since there is no noticeable improvement in $\chi^2$ for CPL compared to $\Lambda$CDM, we refrain from making any strong comments at this point.
 The parameter space of $w_0$ and $w_a$ becomes strongly restricted when analysed using the LCB combination, with their mean values shifting slightly to almost compensate for each other, with $w_0$ increasing while $w_a$ decreasing.
-This in turn makes its effect felt on the derived parameters, viz. $H_0$, $\Omega_{m0}$ and $\sigma_{8,0}$.
+This in turn makes its effect felt on the derived parameters, \textit{viz.} $H_0$, $\Omega_{m0}$ and $\sigma_{8,0}$.
 It deserves mention that the joint PCB constraints on $H_0$ and $\Omega_{m0}$ for the CPL parametrization are not as tightly constrained as in the case of $\Lambda$CDM; however, the constraints become noticeably more precise when exposed to the combined LCB dataset, with the resulting parameter values being comparable to those obtained for the $\Lambda$CDM scenario.
 Besides, our results also indicate an increase in precision, along with a slight decrease in the mean value, of $\sigma_{8,0}$ for the LCB dataset compared to PCB.
 We further notice that the $H_0$-$\sigma_{8,0}$ and $\Omega_{m0}$-$\sigma_{8,0}$ correlations show significant decrease.
 This feature is intriguing, where the simulated data of LSST is seen to break such correlations to a somewhat considerable extent.
-This opens up the prospects of LSST in helping re-examine the status of existing alternative cosmological models which are better-performing in the context of $H_0$ and $\sigma_{8,0}$ tensions.
+This opens up the prospects of LSST in helping re-examine the status of existing alternative cosmological models which are better-performing in the context of $H_0$ and $\sigma_{8,0}$ tensions. \\\\ Consequently, in Figure \ref{fig:compare_plot}, we show a comparison between the derived parameters $H_0$, $\sigma_{8,0}$ and $\Omega_{m0}$ to parse the correlations and shifts that are impacted by the different analysis choices.
+We also plot the confidence contours for the CPL parameters, $w_0$ and $w_a$, separately and compare them with the $\Lambda$CDM case ($w_0 = -1$ and $w_a=0$) using dotted lines.